-PDF/A has a few drawbacks.
-Some PDF viewers include an alert that the file is a PDF/A, which may confuse some users.
-It also tends to produce larger files than PDF, because it embeds certain resources even if they are commonly available.
-PDF/A files can be digitally signed, but may not be encrypted, to ensure they can be read in the future.
-Fortunately, converting from PDF/A to a regular PDF is trivial, and any PDF viewer can view PDF/A.
+PDF/A does have a few drawbacks.
+Some PDF viewers display an alert indicating that the file is in PDF/A format, which may confuse some users.
+Additionally, it tends to result in larger files than standard PDFs because it embeds certain resources, even if they are widely available.
+PDF/A files can be digitally signed but may not be encrypted to ensure future readability.
+Fortunately, converting from PDF/A to a regular PDF is straightforward, and any PDF viewer can handle PDF/A files.